pascalre/vscode-yaml-sort/README.md

 ### HelmProcessor
 The HelmProcessor makes the extension compatible with Helm charts.

+### OctalProcessor
+The OctalProcessor makes the extension keeping octal value like 0744.
+If `useOctalProcessor` is set to `false` this number will become 744.

 ### ArrayProcessor
 The ArrayProcessor will not add linebreaks to single-line array structures.
 Example:
 ```